 Things fell into place when Daan started composing for film.
 His traces in theatre, the love for storytelling and his musical omnivorism.
 He has scored a total of 15 short films, 5 animations, a feature film and 2 full-length documentaries.
 Two of his soundtracks were nominated for Best Music Score on the 48-hour film projects and he won the award in Rotterdam.
 More recently he composed the music for the BNNVara documentary ‘De Schrijver, de moordenaar & zijn Vrouw' by Twan Huys, broadcast on Dutch television.

 Last two years, things gained momentum.
 Daan won the BMIM Best New Talent award with his orchestral re-score of 'Danny and the wild bunch'.
 Followed by a winning award at the CAIFF Scoring Competition California (USA) with his score of ‘I'll Be Here’ by Tiffany Murray.

-Daan is currently doing a master's degree in Media Composition at Chichester University (UK) with an orchestral score for the animated feature film 'Jackboots on Whitehall'.
+Daan recently finished a master's degree in Media Composition at Chichester University (UK) with an orchestral score for the animated feature film 'Jackboots on Whitehall'.
 He lives with his wife and two sons near the Dutch seashore.